-11-year-old Athens girls will return home Saturday months after a heart transplant
+11-year-old Athens girl will return home Saturday following heart transplant

 “We could tell she was scared, but let me tell you, she is the bravest person I’ve ever met in my life,” said Bella Winter’s mom.

 ATHENS, Ala.
 (WAFF) - 11-year-old Bella Winters of Athens lives with nine congenital heart defects.
 Last November, her family learned she would need a new heart.

 “Bella had her game face on so when we told her she was like ‘ugh,’ and then in true Bella fashion, she goes ‘You mean I got two IV’s for nothing?’” said Bella’s mom Corey Winters.

 Corey says in April, the Winters got the call again, and the family packed their bags for Nashville once more.